Apr 30, 2026

 Composition majors present their work at the end of the seventh or eighth semester to a faculty jury composed of the entire composition department.

 The faculty determines whether the student is performing at a better than satisfactory level, a satisfactory level, or a less than satisfactory level.
 If the department determines that a student is not making appropriate progress within the major, the student may be refused continuance in the program.
-It may also be recommended that the student redefine their relationship to the program and seek an individual major or a more liberal arts-based Bachelor of Arts degree with a major in musical studies.
+It may also be recommended that the student redefine their relationship to the program and seek a composition minor, an individual major, or a more liberal arts-based Bachelor of Arts degree with a music major.

 Performance of student compositions is central to the department’s curriculum and mission.